 RECIPE: Natto Hiyashi Chuka Soba

-Hiyashi Chuka, which literally means “chilled Chinese”, is a Japanese noodle dish that's perfect for hot summer days.
-It's typically made with chilled ramen noodles topped with a colorful array of seasonal ingredients finished with a refreshing soy sauce and sesame oil vinaigrette.
-Feel free to get creative - we made ours with soba noodles topped natto!
+Hiyashi Chuka, which literally means “chilled Chinese”, is a Japanese noodle dish that is perfect for hot summer days.
+Typically, it consists of chilled ramen noodles that are topped with a colorful array of seasonal ingredients and finished with a refreshing soy sauce and sesame oil vinaigrette.
+However, in our version, we switch things up by using soba noodles and topping with natto.

 Servings: 1